ClaudiaBehnke86/TournamentCalculator/docs/source/introduction.rst

 Introduction & Used Algorithms
 ******************************

-Scheduling of sports tournaments can be approximated with the so-called multiprocessor scheduling, a known NP-hard problem of computer science.
-With this, the goal is to find a :term:`minimum end-time` :math:`ET_{min}` of the tournament with the distribution of the different categories on a given number of :term:`competition area` s :math:`T`.
+Scheduling of sports tournaments can be approximated with the so-called multiprocessor scheduling, a known NP-hard computer science problem.
+With this, the goal is to find a :term:`minimum end-time` :math:`ET_{min}` of the tournament by distributing of the different categories on a given number of :term:`competition area` s :math:`T`.
 A :term:`category` here is defined in agreement with the Organization and Sporting Code (Version 3.1)  OSC_ of the Ju-Jitsu International Federation (JJIF) under paragraph 1.3 (Disciplines, Divisions and Categories).
 However, the program shall also provide a base for integrating more disciplines or other sports.

 Creation of input data
 ======================
 The first step is the creation of the input data.
-Since the names of categories in the tournament calculator are based on 1.3.3 of the OSC, the user only needs to select one or more :term:`age category` [#]_  and :term:`discipline` [#]_.
+Since the names of categories in the tournament calculator are based on 1.3.3 of the OSC, the user only needs to select one or more :term:`age division` [#]_  and :term:`discipline` [#]_.
 All categories are created, and the user is asked to add the number of :term:`athletes/couples` for each category.
 Based on the competition systems (as defined in the OSC under 4.4) the :term:`number of matches` :math:`N_{m}(n_{a})` for each category is known and can be described the following.

 .. math::
     N_{m}(n_{a})= \begin{cases}